-This time of year every culture’s holy-day incorporates candles to spread warmth, light, and memories.
-Making your own candles with your family increases togetherness, and gives you control over the ingredients.
-While paraffin candles contain petroleum by-products, as well as stearic acid, a derivative of beef and sheep tallow, bees wax candles are made from the wax top of the honey comb.
-No bees are killed in the making of bees wax candles.
-Making them a cruelty-free candle.
+This time of year every culture’s holy day incorporates candles to spread warmth, light, and memories.ย Making your own candles with your family increases togetherness, and gives you control over the ingredients.ย While paraffin candles contain petroleum by-products, as well as stearic acid, a derivative of beef and sheep tallow, beeswax candles are made from the wax top of the honeycomb.ย No bees are killed in the making of beeswax candles.ย Making them a cruelty-free candle.

 Making a wick from local materials

-Growing linen for wicking and coarse toweling
+Growing linen for wicking and coarse towelling

 Spinning linen tow for wicking